x4dr/Fen/gems.md

 title: Gem Based Magic
-tags: magic, gems
+tags: magic gems
 This is a horrible stub!

 # Magical Gems